Skip to content

 }

-// Implicit return
+// Implicit return: last expression is the return value

 comb add_simple(a:u8, b:u8) {